 Risk identification is a systematic use of information to identify hazards referring to the risk question or problem description.
 Information can include historical data, theoretical analysis, informed opinions, and the concerns of stakeholders.
 Risk identification addresses the “What might go wrong?” question, including identifying the possible consequences.
 This provides the basis for further steps in the quality risk management process.

 Risk analysis is the estimation of the risk associated with the identified hazards.
-It is the qualitative or quantitative process of linking the likelihood of occurrence and severity of harms.
-In some risk management tools, the ability to detect the harm (detectability) also factors in the estimation of risk.
+It is the qualitative or quantitative process of linking the likelihood of occurrence and severity of harm.
+In some risk management tools, the ability to detect harm (detectability) also factors in the estimation of risk.

 Risk evaluation compares the identified and analyzed risk against given risk criteria.
 Risk evaluations consider the strength of evidence for all three of the fundamental questions.
 In doing an effective risk assessment, the robustness of the data set is important because it determines the quality of the output.
 Revealing assumptions and reasonable sources of uncertainty will enhance confidence in this output and/or help identify its limitations.
 Uncertainty is due to a combination of incomplete knowledge about a process and its expected or unexpected variability.
 Typical sources of uncertainty include gaps in knowledge, gaps in process understanding, sources of harm (e.g., failure modes of a process, sources of variability), and the probability of detection of problems.